Murfreesboro Personal Injury Lawyer

 If you have suffered personal injuries in Murfreesboro as a result of someone else’s carelessness, recklessness, or negligence, you may be entitled to monetary recovery under Tennessee law.

-- Duty: specifically, that the defendant owed the plaintiff a duty of care
+- The defendant owed the plaintiff a certain standard of care, or in other words, a duty of care.

-- Causation: specifically, that the defendant’s breach of the duty of care was the actual and legal (i.e. foreseeable) cause of the injured plaintiff’s damages
+- The breach was the actual and legal cause of the plaintiff's injuries.

 Murfreesboro personal injury lawyers know that every personal injury plaintiff is different.
 The level of care owed by a defendant to a plaintiff depends upon the type of case, as well as the circumstances surrounding the accident.
 In the motor vehicle context, Tennessee drivers owe all other drivers on the road a duty to act as reasonably prudent drivers under the same or similar circumstances.